LFL-Lab/SQuADDS/docs/source/developer/2026-04-17-drivenmodal-hfss-worklog.md

 - `calculate_g_from_chi(...)` intentionally returns a positive coupling magnitude using `abs(chi / denominator)` because the project is currently using `chi = f_e - f_r`, while the transmon `alpha` remains negative.
 Another agent should not flip this back without revisiting the sign convention across the whole workflow.
 - The coupled tutorial currently uses the existing SQuADDS qubit-capacitance + bare-Lj narrative to derive `f_q`, `alpha`, and the state-dependent junction inductances, while the resonator quantities come from driven-modal HFSS.
 That is intentional for this first executable tutorial pass.
 - The Windows validation run exposed a `pyEPR.load_ansys_project(...)` path-duplication bug when `QHFSSRenderer` is initialized with both `project_path` and `project_name`.
 The current tutorial workaround is to create a fresh project through the active Desktop session, reconnect, and save it to an absolute `.aedt` path before creating the driven-modal design.
+- Tutorial 11 is now structurally executable for the quarter-wave reference geometry, but its coupled-system extraction is still physics-limited rather than infra-limited.
+Another agent should investigate, in order:
+  - whether the current feedline/JJ port mapping is the correct observable for a strong notch in this geometry,
+  - whether the quarter-wave sweep window still needs another upward expansion because the loaded response remains monotonic up to the current upper edge,
+  - whether resonance detection should switch from raw FWHM on `|S21|` to a more robust complex-response / group-delay / circle-fit workflow for weakly perturbed notches.
+- Half-wave Tutorial 11 has not been validated yet.
+The current reference row used by the tutorial shows `cavity_frequency ≈ 26.9 GHz`, so another agent should expect very different sweep budgets from the quarter-wave case and should not assume the quarter-wave sweep window is reusable there.

 ## Next safe restart point